dipesh-vatech/studio/README.md

     ```bash
     firebase login
     ```

-### Deployment Steps

-1.  **Initialize App Hosting (if not already done):**
-    If this is your first time deploying, you might need to link your project to Firebase.
-Run:
+    This will open a browser window to authenticate your account.

+3.  **Build your app for production:**
     ```bash
-    firebase init apphosting
-    ```
-    Follow the prompts to select your Firebase project.

-2.  **Build your app for production:**
-    ```bash
     npm run build
     ```

-3.  **Deploy to Firebase:**
+4.  **Deploy to Firebase:**
-    Run the deploy command:
+    Run the deploy command.
+If it's your first time, you may be asked to select your Firebase project.
     ```bash
     firebase deploy --only apphosting
     ```

 After the command completes, it will output the public URL for your deployed application.
-You can share this link with your tester.
+You can share this link with anyone!